Harshita-capsitech/EmailDocs/CallTranscription/voice_sample.md

 ## 1. Overview

-The Voice Recording module provides a secure mechanism for collecting a user’s voice sample.
-It is integrated into the Profile section and ensures clear separation of concerns between the UI, voice sample collection, and backend persistence.
+The **Voice Recording Module** is designed to securely collect and store a user’s voice sample by recording it and saving the data in blob storage.
+This module is integrated into the Profile section and focuses exclusively on the collection of voice samples, without involvement in authentication or verification processes.

-### Goals
-- Collect voice samples for further verification or processing
-- Prevent storage of raw biometric data in core systems
-- Provide clear auditability of sample collection status
-- Ensure extensibility for future workflows involving voice data

-### Non-Goals
-- Voice authentication or verification at login time
-- Long-term storage of voice samples
-- Multi-factor biometric comparison
+The primary objectives of the module are:
+- **Voice Sample Collection**: The module enables users to record their voice, which is then securely captured and stored.
+- **Blob Storage**: Once recorded, the voice sample is uploaded and stored in blob storage, ensuring the safety and scalability of the data.
+- **Minimal Data Retention**: The system ensures that only necessary metadata (such as the status of the sample) is retained in the database, avoiding the long-term storage of raw voice data.
+- **Privacy and Security**: The module maintains strict privacy controls by isolating the voice sample collection process from core authentication or verification services.

+By focusing solely on the collection and secure storage of voice data, the module provides a simple and efficient mechanism for gathering voice samples, which can later be used for various processing needs, while prioritizing user privacy and data security.

 ---

-## 2. Architecture Summary

-The module is composed of three logical layers:

-### Presentation Layer
-- VoiceRecordingModal
-- Profile UI

-### Collection Layer
-- Audio capture service (/sample)

-### Persistence Layer
-- AuthController.UploadAudio
-- MongoDB (ApplicationUser collection)

-This layered approach ensures that biometric data does not leak into core authentication services.

----

-## 3. DFD (Data Flow Diagram)
+## 2. Data Flow Diagram (DFD)

 ```mermaid
 %%{ init: { "themeVariables": { "background": "transparent" } } }%%